 How to Build Private REST API with Lambda and Used By EC2

-This blog shows how to create a private REST API, and then will consume by the EC2 Linux Instance.
-It will use the AWS API Gateway to build a private REST API and use the existing VPC endpoint to communicate from EC2 to REST API.
-The traffic from EC2 to REST API will not go through the public internet.
+This blog shows how to create a private REST API that will be consumed by an EC2 Linux Instance.
+It uses the AWS API Gateway to build a private REST API and the existing VPC endpoint to communicate from EC2 to the REST API.
+The traffic from EC2 to the REST API will not go through the public internet.

-The scenario below assumes AWS EC2 will consume private REST API, and the REST API will integrate with lambda functions.
-There are few steps this blog as pre requirement
+The scenario below assumes AWS EC2 will consume a private REST API, and the REST API will integrate with Lambda functions.
+There are a few prerequisites for this blog:

-- You already set up VPC, Public Subnet, and Security Group with port 80 is open.
+• You have already set up a VPC, Public Subnet, and Security Group with port 80 open.

-- You have an EC2 instance running under the public subnet and use the VPC.
+• You have an EC2 instance running under the public subnet using the VPC.

 Create Lambda Function

-First, we'll just create a simple Lambda function because later the Private REST API will call the Lambda function.
-So go to the AWS Lambda and create a function and we can leave everything as default is fine, because create the Lambda function is not the main purpose here.
+First, we'll create a simple Lambda function because later the Private REST API will call it.
+Go to AWS Lambda and create a function.
+We can leave everything as default since creating the Lambda function is not the main purpose here.

 Create Endpoints

-Here, we'll need to create endpoints at VPC, at the VPC page's left panel click the Endpoints and then click the Create Endpoint button.
-We'll need to create VPC endpoints because later the Private REST API will need.
+Here, we'll need to create endpoints at VPC.
+On the VPC page's left panel, click Endpoints and then click the Create Endpoint button.
+We need to create VPC endpoints because the Private REST API will require them.

-On the Create Endpoints page, choose the AWS services for Service category.
-For Service Name, search for executing, you should be able to find something similar as com.amazonaws.us-west-1.execute-api, then choose the service.
+On the Create Endpoints page, choose AWS services for the Service category.
+For Service Name, search for execute-api.
+You should be able to find something similar to com.amazonaws.us-west-1.execute-api, then choose the service.

-For the VPC, choose the VPC you desire to use as the private REST API.
+For the VPC, choose the VPC you want to use for the private REST API.
 Also, choose the corresponding subnet for that VPC.

-Check the Enable DNS name, and security group then click the Create Endpoint button.
+Check Enable DNS name, select the security group, and then click the Create Endpoint button.

-Make sure to memo the Endpoint ID, because will need it later for the private REST API.
+Make sure to note down the Endpoint ID, because you will need it later for the private REST API.

 Create Private REST API

 Now, we'll create a private REST API by using the API Gateway.
-Go to the API Gateway, click the build under REST API Private.
+Go to the API Gateway and click Build under REST API Private.

-Choose the New API, Enter any name for the API Name.
-Change the Endpoint Type to Private.
+Choose New API, enter any name for the API Name, and change the Endpoint Type to Private.

-At the VPC Endpoint IDs, enter the VPC Endpoint ID we have created before, click the Create API button to create API.
+At the VPC Endpoint IDs field, enter the VPC Endpoint ID we created before, then click the Create API button.

 Create Resource

-For creating REST API, first, we'll need to create resources, click the Actions and click create a resource, enter any resource name and resource path, then click create resource button.
+For the REST API, first we'll need to create resources.
+Click Actions and then click Create Resource.
+Enter any resource name and resource path, then click the Create Resource button.

 Create Method

-Click Actions then click create method, choose Any, make sure the Integration type is Lambda Function and select the Lambda you create before and click save.
+Click Actions, then click Create Method.
+Choose Any, make sure the Integration type is Lambda Function, select the Lambda you created before, and click Save.

 Test the API

-Test the API to make sure the response is what is expected.
+Test the API to make sure the response is what you expect.

 Publish API

-Click Deploy API, enter Deployment Stage, enter any name and then deploy the API.
-Now API is deployed and you should see some URL as follow.
-Please memo the x4aiqshkvj, will later use this to create a custom policy.
+Click Deploy API, enter a Deployment Stage name, and then deploy the API.
+Now the API is deployed and you should see a URL like the following.
+Please note down the API ID (e.g., x4aiqshkvj), as you will use it later to create a custom policy.

 https://x4aiqshkvj.execute-api.us-west-1.amazonaws.com/test